compciv/gendered-pulitzer-board/README.md

 # Automated Gender Analysis of the Pulitzer Prize Board

+__Disclaimer:__ This project [is meant to be one of several example projects showing how effectively and industriously we can use public data to do gender classification](http://www.compciv.org/assignments/projects/gender-detector-data/) if we don't care about statistics or real-world complexities or computational efficiency.
+It is not meant to be an actual study or a display of programming best practices.

+## Introduction

 This is an automated analysis of the gender makeup of the Pulitzer Prize Board membership since 1968, [according to the Pulitzer website](http://www.pulitzer.org/board/1968).
+Preliminary findings indicate that currently, men outnumber women on the Pulitzer Prize board by a factor of roughly 1 to 3.
+And apparently, there were no women on the board at all before 1980.

+### Methodology and caveats

+The methodology of the gender detection is to use the dirt-cheap super naive and ethnocentric algorithm developed in the [babynames-gender-detector homework](http://www.compciv.org/assignments/exercise-sets/0020-gender-detector-set).

+Each [Pulitzer board has its own page](http://www.pulitzer.org/board/2015), and, if you know how to use the web inspector and how to parse the kind of JSON that Drupal expels for an Angular-heavy interface, you can extract the raw data fields for each board member, including first and last names.

+The caveats are basically:

+- Our gender detection data is super naive
+- I don't fully understand why the backend doesn't serve board member data for all the years.
+That's why this starts at 1968.

+### Past research and articles

+Gender bias is alleged across all facets of media, so it makes sense to investigate the awards side of it.
+However, I haven't seen a lot of studies specific about the gender makeup of the awards-winners being heavily biased.
+However, it's significantly harder to reduce Pulitzer winners to a single byline.
+Though given the general skew in [sheer number of bylines for men versus women](http://www.womensmediacenter.com/pages/the-problem), one might expect that women overall have a statistically lesser chance of having work that appears in front of the Pulitzer committee.

+My choice of looking at the Pulitzer committee is for pragmatic reasons.
+It's a body composed of individuals with easily discernible first names.
+And that is good for my [humble gender-detector algorithm](http://www.compciv.org/assignments/exercise-sets/0020-gender-detector-set).

+An aside: author Nicola Griffith examined the Pulitzer book awards from 2000 to 2015 and whether the winning books could be said to be primarily about women or from a woman's point of view: [Books About Women Don’t Win Big Awards: Some Data](http://nicolagriffith.com/2015/05/26/books-about-women-tend-not-to-win-awards/) .

+## Methodology and Caveats

-__Note:__ Why 1968?
+Technical note: Why does this study limit itself to 1968?
 Because I don't have time to reverse-engineer the [data-structure of this Angular-heavy site](http://www.pulitzer.org/cache/api/1/global.json).
 Even though there are webpages for every board since 1917, they don't seem to be serialized in the same way as the years [1968-and-on](pulitzer-taxonomy.csv).
 Oh well.

-## Findings

-In the time period of 1968 to the current year, an estimated __40+ women__ have served on the Pulitzer Prize board compared to __170+ men__.

-The [2015 board membership](http://www.pulitzer.org/board/2015) was composed of 6 women and 12 men, according to a manual count; the automated analysis counted 6 and 11, respectively, apparently not being able to classify one of the male names.
-The makeup of the 2015 board is 33% women, which is the tied with 1997 as the highest rate of any year.

-According to the automated analysis, the 1970s did not see a single woman on the Pulitzer Board.
-In the 1980s, about 10% of the board members were women.

-### Methodology and Caveats

 The automated analysis detects gender by using the Social Security Administration's baby name data.
 If a name, such as "Joseph", has more recorded baby boys than baby girls in the SSA records, than "Joseph" is considered by the algorithm to be a name likely given to a man.
 Yes that's how basic the algorithm is.